State vectors

 column-like matrix blocks and one-dimensional Eigen::Map views)

-compatible with the StateVector
+compatible with the StateVector concept as well.

 Sparse state vector

-is a state vector that saves memory by storing only
+sparse_state_vector is a state vector that saves memory by storing only

 the non-zero elements.
 It is essentially a wrapper around

-concept.
+std::unordered_map modelling the StateVector concept.
 Here, we show

-only the part of its interface not covered by StateVector
+only the part of its interface not covered by StateVector.

 -